tylerharter/cs301-projects/fall19/p5/README.md

 ### Q17: How many hurricanes were formed in the month of December?

+### Q18: How many hurricanes were formed in the month of January?

+### Q19: How many hurricanes were formed in the month of May?

-### Q18: Which month experienced the formation of the most number of hurricanes?
+### Q20: Which month experienced the formation of the most number of hurricanes?

-### Q19: How many New Year's Days passed between the formation of the two hurricane Omars?

-### Q20: How many hurricanes were raging on a July 4?
+Answer with a number (e.g., 1 for Jan, etc.).

 ### Good luck with your hurricanes project! :)